Tea Time, Cakes and Tarts dontmissmyplate Tea Time, Cakes and Tarts dontmissmyplate

 Instructions

-- Roll out the pie crust in a pan.
-Poke small holes at the bottom and sides of the crust with a knife or fork, then put in the freezer for 15 minutes.
+1. Roll out the pie crust into your pan.
+Poke small holes in the bottom and sides with a fork or knife.
+Freeze for 15 minutes.

-- Blind bake the pie crust at 425F for another 15 minutes, using pie weights, dried beans or rice on a piece of parchment paper to help make sure the crust doesn't form air pockets that puff up.
+2. Blind bake the crust at 425°F (220°C) for 15 minutes with pie weights, dried beans, or rice on parchment to prevent air pockets.

-- For the custard filling, beat the eggs and sugar until well incorporated.
-Whisk in the condensed milk, butter, water, vanilla, almond, vinegar, and evaporated milk.
+4. For the filling, beat the eggs and sugar until well combined.
+Whisk in condensed milk, butter, water, vanilla, almond extract, vinegar, and evaporated milk.

 Nutrition Facts